logo

 Rhodes Pharmaceuticals L.P.

-Usage: Buprenorphine Sublingual Tablets are indicated for treating opioid dependence, particularly during induction.
+Usage: Buprenorphine sublingual tablets are indicated for the treatment of opioid dependence, primarily for induction.
 They should be used as part of a comprehensive treatment plan that includes counseling and psychosocial support.

 • buprenorphine and naloxone